elliotjreed/php-package-boilerplate/guide.md

 Then open your browser at `http://localhost:8000/example.php`

-You should see the text "Good Morning Ada Lovelace"; being printed (or similar depending on the time of day).
+You should see the text "Hello Ada Lovelace" being printed.